Punktum-dk/epp-service-specification/README.md

 <a id="check-contact"></a>
 ### check contact

-This part of the EPP protocol is described in [RFC 5733][RFC5733].
+This part of the EPP protocol is described in [RFC:5733].
 This command adheres to the standard.

 <a id="check-contact-request"></a>
 #### check contact request